Haripurnachandrapavansaii/loksabha_Election_analysis_india_2024/README.md

 This repository contains analysis and visualization of election data using Python and Power BI.

+To view my power bi dashboards click on folders named powerbielection1.ipbx and powerbielection1.ipbx then click on view raw it will redirect to the powerbidesktop.

 ## Table of Contents

 - [Table of Contents](#table-of-contents)